Plastiche/seattle-python-401n1/class-33/README.md

 - Difference between Authorization and Authentication
 - Role of a production server
-- HOw JSON Web Tokens work
+- How JSON Web Tokens work

 #### Execute